 “What if I don’t love the first sketch?”

 That’s exactly why the process exists.
 The first sketch is supposed to be a starting point.
 Revisions are built into a real commission, and a good artist wants you to speak up.
 You’re not being difficult—you’re collaborating.
+The whole point is to arrive at something that feels undeniably right to you.

 “Isn’t this going to cost a lot?”